 Each staff member is assigned a mailbox.
 These boxes should be checked at least once per day for various information and messages.
 Telephone messages will be put in these boxes.
-Mailboxes are not intended for storage.
-Please use your locker to store things outside mail.

 MEDIA GUIDELINES

 The Haysville USD 261 board of education encourages positive, appropriate staff-student relations and communications.
 Staff-student relations and communications via digital means shall be positive and appropriate.